StbJava/StbImageJava/README.md

 # Reliability & Performance
 This repo contains special app that was written to measure reliability & performance of StbImageJava in comparison to the original stb_image.h: https://github.com/StbJava/StbImageJava/blob/master/testing/src/main/java/stb/image/testing/Testing.java

-It could be built through command `gradlew jar`(jar will appear in the folder testing/build/libs) and ran through - `java -jar testing-1.0.jar <path_to_folder_with_images>`(i.e. `java -jar testing-1.0.jar D:/Projects/TestImages`).
+It could be built through command `gradlew jar`(jar will appear in the folder testing/build/libs) and ran through:

+`java -jar testing-1.0.jar <path_to_folder_with_images>`(i.e. `java -jar testing-1.0.jar D:/Projects/TestImages`).

-It goes through every image file in the specified folder and tries to load it 10 times with StbImageJava, then 10 times with ljwgl-stb(which is JNI wrapper over native stb_image.h).
+It goes through every image file in the specified folder and tries to load it 10 times with StbImageJava, then 10 times with ljwgl-stb(which is JNI wrapper over original stb_image.h).
 Then it compares whether the results are byte-wise similar and also calculates loading times.
 Also it sums up and reports loading times for each method.

 I've used it over following set of images: https://github.com/StbSharp/TestImages The byte-wise comprarison results are similar for both methods(except a few 16-bit PNGs and PSDs that arent supported yet by StbImageJava).